-On the morning of Day 8 students used the concepts of point cloud and raster differencing to further compare their SfM and TLS results and interpret differences between the methods used for high-resolution topography collection (https://serc.carleton.edu/NAGTWorkshops/online field/activities/241083.html).(Outcomes C and E).
-After being given a lecture "Point Cloud Differencing", students conducted a on point cloud differencing, students proceeded with differencing of the SfM and TLS data for their area of interest on the Cache la Poudre River using CloudCompare (https://www.eloudcompare.org/doc/wiki/index.php?title=Distances_Computation) usingwith the M3C2 Plugin (Lague et al., 2012).
-Since these datasets were collected at the same place on the same day, differences between the datasets should be interpreted as errorwere due to errors or uncertainties in one or both of the models.
+On the morning of Day 8 students used the concepts of point cloud and raster differencing to further compare their SfM and TLS results and interpret differences between the methods (Outcomes C and E).
+After a lecture on point cloud differencing, students proceeded with differencing of the SfM and TLS data for their area of interest using CloudCompare with the M3C2 Plugin (Lague et al., 2012).
+Since these datasets were collected at the same place on the same day, differences between the datasets were due to errors or uncertainties in one or both of the models.
 Students were asked to interpret the 3D differences between the datasets.
-The second lecture, "Raster Differencing" discusses on raster differencing, discussed best practices in preparing rasters for-differencing.
-Students then used AreGIS Raster Calculator tool to subtract one raster from the other (from same area of interest as the point cloud portion) making sure to use practices in raster creation and differencing (Wheaton et al., 2010).
-Students interpreted then used ArcGIS Raster Calculator tool to subtract one raster from the other.
-Students interpreted the results and compared their differences conducted inbetween 3D (point cloud-differencing), and 2.5D (raster) differencing).
-Students.
-The summative assessment was the assignment in which students interpreted their results as an error analysis and discussed which dataset they think is more accurate (and why) and which method provided the most robust error analysis, practicing the associated NAGT capstone learning outcome (select data to answer a geologic question, collect accurate data, synthesize spatial and temporal data, develop argument consisten with evidence and uncertainty), with more rigor than in 2.4.2.
+The second lecture, on raster differencing, discussed best practices in preparing rasters for differencing (Wheaton et al., 2010).
+Students then used ArcGIS Raster Calculator tool to subtract one raster from the other.
+Students interpreted the results and compared the differences between 3D (point cloud), and 2.5D (raster) differencing.
+The summative assessment was the assignment in which students interpreted their results as an error analysis and discussed which dataset they think is more accurate (and why) and which method provided the most robust error analysis.